 Norio Centre’s special family work supports families where a child has a progressive, fatal disease with early death, like INCL or PEHO.

-Our services are funded by the Funding Centre for Social Welfare and Health Organisations (STEA) and Social Insurance Institution of Finland (Kela).
+Our services are funded by the Funding Centre for Social Welfare and Health Organisations (STEA).

 Norio Centre is involved with the ITHACA, (the European Reference Network on Rare Congenital Malformations and Rare Intellectual Disability) through co-operation with Helsinki University Clinical Genetics Unit.